christiansahlstrom93/image-resizer/README.md

 Select an image from your local disk, and start editing.
 When you are done, click on **Resize** button and the image will call our own **API** that will resize the image and provide a download link.

+### Other free projects and APIs

+For more cool and free open source projects and APIs, check out our [website](https://algobook.info/opensource)

 ## Example of widget - default design

 ### No image selected